 Toledo Harbor Lighthouse

 Built in 1904, the Toledo Harbor Lighthouse stands on a 20-foot stone base approximately eight miles away from offshore north of Maumee Bay State Park.
-It was built to help guide ships into harbor, which had been recently dredged a few years prior in 1897 to allow bigger ships to access to the harbor.
+It was built to help guide ships into the harbor, which had been recently dredged a few years prior in 1897 to allow bigger ships to access to the harbor.
 It was designed in the Romanesque style and some think it looks like a gingerbread house.
 It is 4000 sq. ft. in size, stands 64 feet high, and rests on a 20-foot stone base.
 The lighthouse, which replaced the 1837 lighthouse on Turtle Island at the mouth of the Maumee River, featured a third-and-a-half-order Fresnel lens made in France.
 The all-volunteer organization, the Toledo Harbor Lighthouse Preservation Society has owned the lighthouse since 2007 and works to preserve it.
-It also offers boat rides around it and, up until 2015, tours inside (a storm destroyed the dock so people can't go inside at this time).
+It also offers boat rides around it and, up until 2015, tours inside the building.
+In that year, a storm destroyed the dock, and efforts to rebuild that dock and restore the lighthouse continues thanks to the Toledo Harbor Lighthouse Preservation Society.

 Backstory and Context